Beginners often plant their plants too close together, not realising it’s a bad thing.

 As leaves overlap and roots tangle underground, growth slows and stress increases.

-Poor airflow also traps moisture, which makes it easier for mold, pests, and plant diseases to spread.
+Bad airflow also keeps moisture on the crowded area, which makes it easier for mold, pests, and diseases to spread.

 Instead of growing stronger, everything in the garden struggles.